 In the UK, it is reported that households waste 4.5m tonnes of food each year, but imagine how much they can be saved by freezing food?

-Even when I meal prep for Monday to Thursday, I have the flexibility to freeze meals in case I decide to change my plans.
+Even when you meal prep for Monday to Thursday, you can have the flexibility to freeze meals in case you decide to change your plans.

 When you buy frozen foods from the supermarkets, the instructions will be easy to follow on the packaging, but doing it yourself requires you to dig a little deeper, which is why this infographic is so great.